HotFusionMan/q_and_a_machine/README.md

 Dependencies
 ------------

-The ReVerb assertion processor requires ReVerb, which is distributed under the Academic License and therefore must be downloaded separately, from https://github.com/knowitall/reverb-core/ or http://reverb.cs.washington.edu/reverb-latest.jar .
+The assertion processor requires ReVerb, which is distributed under the Academic License and therefore must be downloaded separately, from e.g., https://github.com/knowitall/reverb-core/ or http://reverb.cs.washington.edu/reverb-latest.jar .
+Edit the symlink lib/reverb.jar so it points at your downloaded reverb*.jar file.

 License
 -------